What's On View

 Arts of Africa

-The Museum's collection of African art covers a large geographical area, from the western Sudan south and east through central and southern Africa.
-Works on view range from an Ethiopian gospel and processional crosses from the fifteenth and sixteenth century to refined Afro-Portuguese ivories from the same period and formally powerful Fang reliquary figures that appealed to early twentieth-century artists such as Jacob Epstein and André Derain.
+The Met's collection of African art covers a large geographical area, from the western Sudan south and east through central and southern Africa.
+Works on view range from an Ethiopian gospel and processional crosses from the 15th and 16th century to refined Afro-Portuguese ivories from the same period and formally powerful Fang reliquary figures that appealed to early 20th-century artists such as Jacob Epstein and André Derain.
 The galleries include figurative and architectural sculpture, masks, seats of leadership, staffs of office, ceremonial vessels, and personal ornaments.
 Many of these works were originally created to reinforce the rank and prestige of regional leaders, others to indicate the collective status of initiates invested with specific social responsibilities, still others to pay homage to ancestral forces.
 While wood is the primary medium, works made of stone, terracotta, gold, silver, and ivory are also on display, as are textiles and beadwork.
-An important assemblage of royal art from the Court of Benin in Nigeria, dating from the sixteenth through the nineteenth century, consists of brass figures and architectural plaques, carved ivory altar tusks, musical instruments, boxes, staffs, and courtly and personal ornaments, among other works.
+An important assemblage of royal art from the Court of Benin in Nigeria, dating from the 16th through the 19th century, consists of brass figures and architectural plaques, carved ivory altar tusks, musical instruments, boxes, staffs, and courtly and personal ornaments, among other works.

 Arts of Oceania